Arjun-NA/KPConv_for_DALES/Instruction_Manual/AWS_help.md

 # AWS Commands for EC2 instance

-Basics and Advanced commands which is useful for setting up and running Amazon AMI EC2 instance
+Basics and Advanced commands which is useful for setting up and running Amazon AMI EC2 instance.
+For more detailed guide [try here](https://www.digitalocean.com/community/tutorials/how-to-partition-and-format-storage-devices-in-linux)

 ## Managing External Storage